-In this intermediate minor blues chord study, you’ll learn one of the most common ways to alter Jazz guitar chords, removing the root notes.
+In this intermediate study, you learn one of the most common ways to alter jazz guitar chords, removing the root.

-Here, you’ll play mostly the same shapes as the beginner version, but with the root notes removed.
+Here, you play mostly the same shapes as the beginner version, but with the roots removed.

-This’ll be the running theme for intermediate chords in this lesson, removing the root note to create rootless Jazz guitar chords over minor Blues changes.
+This is a running theme for intermediate chords in this lesson, removing the root to create rootless jazz guitar chords.

-While it may seem easy to simply remove the root note, it’s difficult to see the chord without a root note as a reference.
+While it seems easy to remove the root, it’s difficult to see the chord without a root as a reference.

-Though you’re not playing the root, you can visualize it on the fretboard to help you quickly find any rootless Jazz guitar chord shape.
+Though you’re not playing the root, visualize it on the fretboard to help you quickly find any rootless shape.

-Lastly, as with any study in this lesson, learn the whole-note rhythm first, then move on to experimenting with other rhythms from there.
+Lastly, learn the whole-note rhythm first, then move on to experimenting with other rhythms from there.

 Click to hear minor blues chords 2